openstreetmap/svn-archive/applications/rendering/wms/README.txt

 This script simply tries to implement a OGC-compliant WMS service.

-By now, there is only one available layer, with very basic rendering, and only one projection (EPSG 4326)
+By now, there is only one available layer, with very basic rendering.
+This WMS server makes use of the proj.4 library to serve the data in a variety of coordinate systems: EPSG 4326, as well as all the UTM zones and the (infamous) EPSG:900913 are available.